Sfjck/Phys395/Assignment1/README.md

-This assignment solves linear approximation of a given function and its derivative
+This assignment uses Gauss-Jordan to solve linear approximation of a given function and its derivative Compile and run with: bash runme.sh